nexiality/documentation/release/nexial-core-v3.9.changelog.md

 - [`nexial.projectProperties.trimKey`](../systemvars/index.html#nexial.projectProperties.trimKey): support
   leading/trailing spaces in data variable names in the `project.properties`, for aligning variable values to improve readability.
+- implemented auto-retry when Nexial fails to retrieve content from a URL.
+This can impact (hopefully positively) many functionalities where a URL is referenced (for remote content) instead of a local file path.

 ### [Flow Control](../flowcontrols)